 For Colombian holidaymakers, Santa Marta is one of the most popular getaway destinations in the country. ostocal city-dwellers come here to revel in the sea, sun, rum and ‘Brisa Loca’ (Santa Marta’s warm Caribbean breeze).

+Backpackers, on the other hand, mainly use the city as a base to explore the surrounding area.
 Just a stone’s throw away you’ll encounter some of the country’s most amazing coastline at Parque Nacional Tayrona.
-Treks Santa Marta is also the most popular place to organise a trek to Ciudad Perdida, the pre-hispanic Lost City, Colombia’s answer to Machu Picchu.
+Santa Marta is also the most popular jumping-off point for treks to Ciudad Perdida, the prehispanic Lost City – essentially Colombia’s answer to Machu Picchu.